LinasKo/CarND-Kidnapped-Vehicle-Project/README.md

 ## Shortcomings
 In light of my goals, here are the obvious shortcomings that I see in my implementation:
 * **Lack of error handling**.
 To keep the code concise I skipped on a fair bit of error handling.
 Normally, I'd have more asserts or make sure everything's airtight with unit tests.
 * **Nearest-Neighbour search not optimized** The code can be made faster by using sensor range provided to us specifically to search for landmark-observation associations in a bounded window.
 However, this sacrifices code clarity, as well as not being the best solution here.
-An even better approach would be to also use K-D trees to store the landmarks, speeding the seach from roughly O(n<sup>2</sup>) to O(log(n)), especially when the map never changes.
+An even better approach would be to also use K-D trees to store the landmarks, speeding the search from roughly O(n<sup>2</sup>) to O(log(n)), especially when the map never changes.

 ## Success Criteria